xcat2/xcat-core/docs/source/developers/guides/docs/doc_guidelines.rst

 Hyperlinks -> Internal Links -> External Links
 ----------------------------------------------

-Add links to refer other web page  is a very common way in writting document, it's very helpful to reduce the doc duplication and make doc to be easy to understand.
+Add links to refer other web page  is a very common way in writting document, it's very helpful to reduce the doc duplication and make docs easy to understand.
 Following are several ways to add a link in the xCAT documentation.

 * **Add an Internal Link to ``Customized Link Target``**